 The ethical approach is to discuss any conflict in advance or as soon as possible after the conflict becomes apparent.
 By speaking further it can help to clarify what was said and therefore the risk that was heard.
 It also may present you with choices as to what support you would prefer.
 Clients are usually relieved to discover self harm and suicidal thoughts are the bodies way of creating soothing through the cortisol released after dangerous behaviour.

-So if I receive a message indicating a plausible risk of harm the only option I have is to advise the police and request a well being check based on the limited information I hold.
+If I receive a message indicating a plausible risk of harm I advise the police and request a well-being check based on the limited information I hold.

-The length of therapy is up to you.
-Sessions are usually 50 minutes long, (longer if needed) and includes 5 minutes for housekeeping.
 Sessions are scheduled weekly at a regular time.
 Once a time is agreed it is your time regardless of whether you choose to attend.
 Cancellation of our time requires at least 48 hours notice to be non chargeable.
-The cancellation policy can be applied to any single missed session up to a maximum of 3 missed sessions in any 6 months.
+The cancellation policy can be applied to any single missed session up to a maximum of 2 missed sessions.

 Payment prior to forth coming booked sessions secures that session.